syncfusion-content/asp.netmvc-docs/aspnetmvc/Combobox/data-binding.md

 ## XmlDataSource

-XmlDataSource is used to work with XML documents.
-The following steps explain the details about the data binding from XmlDataSource
+The XmlDataSource is used to work with XML documents.
+The following steps explain the details about the data binding from XmlDataSource.

-Step 1: Create an XML Data source as follows
+Step 1: Create an XML Data source as follows:

 {% highlight xml %}